ydkmlt84/Maintainerr_docs/docs/Test-Media.md

 If we did not know why a tested item was added to the collection, we can use Test Media to see why it was.

 This is helpful when you are trying to test a specific rule, usually one that is complex.
 You can test against a Movie to see if, when that rule would be executed, would it add a specific Movie to the collection.
 Or, would it not add it if that is what we are testing.

+## Note about Test Media Results

+Test Media results do not always include the result of every rule in your ruleset.
+As mentioned elsewhere, the rules run in order.

+For example:  If Rule 2 is an AND to Rule 1, and Rule 1 is determined to be `FALSE`, then only the output of Rule 1 will be shown.
+This is because Maintainerr didn't even test Rule 2.

+It is logically impossible for something to be `1 AND 2`, if it is not `1` to begin with.
+There is no point in testing Rule 2, because it will not have an impact on the results.

+This same thing occurs between Sections as well.

+The only time this will not be the case is when the OR operator is used.
+It IS logically possible for the results to be 2, even when it isn't 1, when using `1 OR 2` logic.